swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 Introduce a `-language-mode` option that has the same behavior as the existing `-swift-version` option, while de-emphasizing the `-swift-version` option in help and documentation.

 #### Naming note
-The proposed compiler option uses the term 'language mode' instead of 'Swift language mode' because the context of the usage strongly implies a Swift language mode.
+The proposed compiler option uses the term 'language mode' instead of 'Swift language mode' because the context strongly implies a Swift language mode.
 The intent is that the `languageMode()` compiler condition described in **Future directions** would also use that naming convention for the same reason.

 ### Swift Package Manager
 Introduce four Swift Package Manager API changes limited to manifests \>= 6.0: